mickfuzz/phd4/_posts/thesis_chapters/2024-6-3-TheoreticalFramework.md

             -   [Conceptualising AT via foundational theory - IN INTRO OR LIT REVIEW?](#conceptualising-at-via-foundational-theory---in-intro-or-lit-review)
+        -   [Addressing and disambiguating definitions of agency in education](#addressing-and-disambiguating-definitions-of-agency-in-education)
+            -   [Instrumental and relational agency](#instrumental-and-relational-agency)
+            -   [Authorial and transformative agency](#authorial-and-transformative-agency)
     -   [The methodology of this study](#the-methodology-of-this-study)
         -   [Design-based research](#design-based-research)
         -   [Formative Intervention](#formative-intervention)